Cleaning and biomass boiler maintenance.

-The flue and chimney, as is the case with any solid fuel appliance, must be swept at least once every year.
+The flue and chimney like any solid fuel appliance, must be swept at least once every year.

 Please see your user guide for more information on the maintenance required for your boiler